Lynda Hasseler, D.M.A.

-Lana regularly prepares her choirs for collaborations with the Cincinnati Symphony, the Cincinnati Pops, the Cincinnati May Festival, CCM Opera Division, and CCM choirs and orchestras achieving an extensive list of orchestral and operatic repertoire for children and praise from collaborating conductors including John Adams, Louis Langree, John Morris Russell, Marcus Huber, James Conlon, Earl Rivers and Mark Gibson among others.
-In addition to preparing CCC for compact disc releases and regularly recording concerts, Mrs. Lana has prepared them for two Telarc label recordings with the Cincinnati Pops Orchestra under the direction of Erich Kunzel.
+Lana regularly prepares her choirs for collaborations with the Cincinnati Symphony, the Cincinnati Pops, the Cincinnati May Festival, Cincinnati Opera, and CCM choirs and orchestras achieving an extensive list of orchestral and operatic repertoire for children and praise from collaborating conductors including John Adams, Louis Langrée, John Morris Russell, Marcus Huber, James Conlon, Earl Rivers and Mark Gibson among others.
+CCC, under Mrs. Lana’s direction, can be heard on two Telarc label recordings with the Cincinnati Pops Orchestra under the direction of Maestro Erich Kunzel.

 As innovative leaders in vocal music education, we provide experiences to inspire our diverse community.